jryio/jryio/content/writing/rc-week-one/index.md

 ### First Day of School

+Fellow batchmate Stacey Tay put it well in [his week one roundup](https://stace.dev/rc-01-first-week-at-recurse), starting RC is a lot like returning to school.

 There is a certain kind of nervous energy after returning to classes after a long summer of play.
 The Recurse Center is no different.
 The first week was ripe